bitrise-steplib/bitrise-step-save-cache/docs/examples.md

 #### Multiple independent caches

-You can add multiple instances of this step to a workflow:
+You can add multiple instances of this Step to a Workflow:

 ```yaml
 steps: